jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Link: link

-The generic name of the alternative.
+The link of the alternative.

     Slaves: list-of-slaves

 When this field  is present, the next  lines hold all slave  links associated to the master link of the alternative.
 There is one slave per line.
-Each line contains one space, the generic name of the slave alternative, another space, and the path to the slave link.
+Each line contains one space, the  link of the slave alternative, another space, and the path to the slave link.

     Status: status